Healthiest Granola 2025: In-Depth Analysis of 40+ Brands

 The Science Behind Olive Oil in Granola:

-Our Distinction: Brekky Mix is the only granola combining zero sodium, olive oil, and complete nutrition density, proving that following expert dietary guidance leads to superior products.
+Our Distinction: Brekky Mix is the only granola combining zero sodium, extra virgin olive oil, and complete nutrition density, proving that following expert dietary guidance leads to superior products.

 Calculate your weekly added sugar and sodium intake from granola alone.
 Most people are shocked to discover they're consuming 50-70g added sugar and 700-1,000mg sodium weekly just from breakfast.